-Course outcomes Content (topics) To interpret research on inclusion in educational processes through interdisciplinary approaches to scientific fields / directions. contextuality, and directionality of the paradigm of inclusion in educational processes. of inclusion in education and generate new The phenomenon of inclusion in educational processes in educational theories and cultural contexts.
+Course outcomes Content (topics) To interpret research on inclusion in educational processes through interdisciplinary approaches to scientific fields / directions.
+Philosophical and methodological approaches to inclusion in education.
+Theoretical and methodological aspects of multidimensionality, contextuality, and directionality of the paradigm of inclusion in educational processes.
+Inclusion and equal opportunities in educational processes: synergies between theoretical, political, and systemic change.
+Research on inclusive education and its ethics.
+Conceptualisation of the dimension of inclusion environments according to sociological systems theory.
+To analyse the phenomena of inclusion in education and generate new knowledge in the context of contemporary educational theories.
+2. The phenomenon of inclusion in educational processes in educational theories and cultural contexts.
+2.1.
 The dimension of inclusion in educational processes in the context of Vygotsky's Sociocultural Theory.
 A methodological approach of universal design for learning.
+2.2.
 Deconstruction of educational reality in the context of inclusive education and social constructivism theory.
 Reconstruction of otherness and recognition of diversity.
+2.3.
 Analysing inclusive education through collaboration: conceptual interfaces of interprofessional teamwork in the field of assessment and representation.
-Challenges to inclusion in education and research-based solutions.
+3. Challenges to inclusion in education and research-based solutions.
+3.1.
 Developing a culture, policy and practice of inclusive education through transformative, emancipatory, and school change-driven strategies.
+3.2.
 Modelling empowering scaffolding to overcome education barriers and prerequisites for full participation.
+3.3.
 Basic principles of inclusive pedagogy and observations on teachers' self-determination and professional well-being.
 To creatively solve the problem of inclusive education that requires scientific analysis; to communicate scientific thought in writing and orally, to work in a team when considering and making a rational decision.
 4. Formulation of inclusion problems in the educational perspective on the basis of meta-analysis (independent work).
 4.1.
 Approaches to identification and contextualization of inclusion issues.
 4.2.
 Objectivity, rationality, and applicability of insights in the scientific treatment of inclusion phenomena.